hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-lang/index.md

 {{< figure class="wide" src="./images/banner.webp" >}}

+_XiaoXuan Language_ is a full-stack programming language that allows you to learn one language to develop all kinds of programs.

-_The XiaoXuan Language_ is a full-stack programming language.
-It can be used to develop a variety applications, including digital circuits and chips, microcontroller programs, GPU shaders, system programs, local native programs, cloud native programs, web applications and more.
-All variants use the same syntax and design philosophy, allowing you to learn one language for all sorts of development.
+Currently, it can be used to develop a variety applications, including digital circuits and chips, microcontroller programs, GPU shaders, system programs, local native programs, cloud native programs, web applications and more.

-_The XiaoXuan Language_ consists of several variants, each suited for different application scenarios and developing different type of applications:
+_XiaoXuan Language_ achieves this by providing multiple backends and variants, all of which follow the same syntax and design philosophy.
+This frees developers from the burden of learning multiple programming languages and tools.

+_XiaoXuan Language_ consists of the following variants:

 - [XiaoXuan Core](/works/xiaoxuan-core)
   Build powerful user-space system programs that have extremely fast startup speed and small memory footprint, it can directly call _syscall_ and interoperate with C shared libraries.
 Single-file, statically linked runtime make applications highly portable.